-Stakeholder feedback including grievances is collected and managed in a Community Contact Centre (CCC) application allowing systematized and timely follow-up from the teams, ensuring the closure of the feedback loop.
+Stakeholder feedback/Grievance intake: Stakeholder feedback including grievances is collected and managed in a Community Contact Centre (CCC) application allowing systematized and timely followup from the teams, ensuring the closure of the feedback loop.
 CCCs use Microsoft Dynamics CRM software, have a Belgrade-based technical team for global support and training, 17 ICRC Delegations globally have a CCC.
+This system is now online in Myanmar and replaces the more localized hotline system that pre-dated CCC and overlapped with it during the integration of the CCC.
+Currently, aside from English and Burmese, CCC Operators have the capacity to interact with callers in both main languages in Rakhine, Karen, Sakaw, Kachin Jinghpaw recruitment is ongoing to increase capacity for Shan languages.

 At the CCC operators identify CCC cases from the total call load (CCC cases are those calls related to ICRC and its operations) and classify them into Simple/Transferred/Escalated.
 Simple cases are the majority and can be resolved by the operators.
 Transferred cases require specialist knowledge from one of the ICRC departments for resolution.
 Escalated cases are serious cases referred to Management, if identified as a grievance, including a possible breach of the ICRC's Code of Conduct such as incidences of sexual exploitation and abuse/sexual harassments or fraud, the case is referred to and handled by ICRC's Ethics, Risk and Compliance Office (ERCO) at ICRC's Geneva HQ in accordance with the rules and procedures set out in the Code of Conduct Operational Guidelines, including the rules of confidentiality and discretion.